-To mitigate the risk of failure of a key third party supplier the DMO undertakes regular corporate risk assessments of each key supplier in order to assess a range of factors including its financial strength and operational capacity.
+To mitigate the risk of failure of a key third party supplier the DMO undertakes regular corporate risk assessments of each key supplier in order to assess a range of factors including its financial strength and operational capacity and reliance on sub-contractors.
 The DMO has dedicated relationship managers who meet regularly with key suppliers and monitor performance against agreed Service Level Agreements where appropriate.
-The procurement manager and the recently formed vendor management group have been working to embed consistent standards of supplier management across account managers by improving visibility of key contracts, sharing best practice to ensure relationships start on a firm footing.
+The procurement manager and the vendor management group have been working to embed consistent standards of supplier management across account managers by improving visibility of key contracts, sharing best practice to ensure relationships start on a firm footing.

 The supplier of the new trading system will become a key long-term partner.
-During the year more focus has been given to understanding where key suppliers are themselves reliant on sub-contractors to supply business critical services to the DMO and this is an area where greater assurance will be sought in future procurements.
+During the year more focus has been given to monitoring compliance with current policies and procedures.